SymTFT for Continuous Symmetries: Non-linear Realizations and Spontaneous Breaking: Outlook

 In the last part of this note we have initiated an exploration of the topic of spontaneous symmetry breaking (SSB) of continuous symmetries within the framework of SymTFTs formulated with boundaries and corners.
 Several point deserve further study.
 For example, it would be interesting to revisit the SymTFT description of continuous higher-groups, with the aim to explore symmetries with a more complex higher structure.
 In particular, it can happen that 0-form symmetries are not independent from their higher counterparts, either because of a fusion rule to a condensate of 1-form symmetries, such as in the case of duality defects in four dimensions -- see e.g. \cite{Kaidi:2021xfk,Choi:2021kmx,Choi:2022zal} for abelian cases and \cite{Bashmakov:2022uek,Antinucci:2022cdi} for non-Abelian examples -- or because of a higher group structure mixing 0-form and 1-form symmetries in such a way that only the 1-form symmetry forms a proper subgroup, see e.g. \cite{Kapustin:2013uxa,Benini:2018reh,Cordova:2018cvg,Cordova:2020tij,Lee:2021crt}.
 In this context we know that there must be a hierarchy in the SSB, meaning that the 1-form symmetry cannot be spontaneously broken if the 0-form symmetry is not.
 We plan to explore how the SymTFT with symmetries and corners encodes such hierarchies.

 \acknowledgments

 We thank Andrea Antinucci, Alberto Cattaneo, and Diego Rodriguez-Gomez for useful discussions.
 The work of MDZ is supported by the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (grant agreement No. 101171852) and by the VR project grant No. 2023-05590.
-MDZ also acknowledges the VR Centre for Geometry and Physics (VR grant No. 2022-06593).
+MDZ also acknowledges the VR Centre for Geometry and Physics (VR grant No. 2022-06593) and support from the Simons Foundation Grant \#888984 (Simons Collaboration on Global Categorical Symmetries).
 FB is supported by the Program ``Saavedra Fajardo'' 22400/SF/23.
-MDZ also acknowledges support from the Simons Foundation Grants \#888984 (Simons Collaboration on Global Categorical Symmetries).
+FB also acknowledges support from Fundaci\'on S\'eneca de la Regi\'on de Murcia FSRM/10.13039/100007801 (22581/PI/24), Espa\~na.
+Part of this work was completed during the Kavli Institute for Theoretical Physics (KITP) program “Generalized Symmetries in Quantum Field Theory: High Energy Physics, Condensed Matter, and Quantum Gravity”, which is supported in part by grant NSF PHY-2309135 to the KITP.

 \addtocontents{toc}{ }